 Submission of New Protocols

 Submission of protocols and forms to the PRMC is done electronically through the UVM Commons.
 Please contact Emily Harwood at 656-2967 with questions about using the Commons and to create an account to submit documents electronically.
+The PRMC does not require submission of retrospective chart-review studies or retrospective health record studies.

 Other Required Forms For Protocols